 3. Lifestyle Inflation

 Most people earn more in their careers as they get older.
 And while this increase naturally opens the door for more spending, you have to be careful not to let things get out of control.
 If spending increases dramatically alongside income, this is known as lifestyle inflation.
+In the case of seniors, assisted living facility financing should also be taken into consideration.

 “Even though you might be able to pay your bills, lifestyle inflation can be damaging in the long run because it limits your ability to build wealth,” Investopedia notes.
 “Every extra dollar you spend now means less money later and during retirement, and higher disposable income today doesn’t guarantee higher income in the future.”